mniederhuber/faire-pipeline/ReadMe.md

 		└── z_norm_v2.py

 ```
+### General Workflow:
 1. Make project directory
 1. Clone repository into src/
-1. change `GenomeAssembly` if necessary (Currently only supports dm3)
+1. change `GenomeAssembly` if necessary (Currently only supports dm3, so this is unnecessary)
-1. Create directories for each sample
+1. Create directories for each experiment
-	* Copy or symlink fastq.gz files (pool technical replicate fastq.gz or do read trimming first)
+	* Copy or symlink fastq.gz files (pool technical replicate fastq.gz and do read trimming first if necessary)
-1. Inside each sample directory run: ` sh ../src/faire-pipeline/slurmSubmission.sh `
+1. Inside each experiment directory run: ` sh ../src/faire-pipeline/slurmSubmission.sh `
 	- Job progress will be reported by snakemake.
 Progress can further be monitored by running `watch -n1 sacct -S now` in a separate terminal.
 	- To manage job submission in background run ` nohup sh ../src/faire-pipeline/slurmSubmission.sh & disown`
 	- To run on multiple directories (with 'FAIRE' in the names, in this example) at once, run: `for d in *FAIRE*; do cd $d ; nohup sh ../src/faire-pipeline/slurmSubmission.sh & disown ; cd .. ; done`